BSA Cub Scout Program Overview: https://goo.gl/rPd1Tz

 Printable Application located on the 'Forms' tab.

 This is a year-round program, and the Cub Scout calendar follows the school year calendar.
 Den meetings take place fall-spring, and are 2-3 times a month for one hour each.
-Pack Shows (all dens attend) are once a month, typically the third Thursday.
-There is also one campout per season (four per year), and additional den outings and pack activities throughout.
+Pack Shows (all dens attend) are once a month, typically the first Saturday.
+There is also one camp out per season (four per year), and additional den outings and pack activities throughout.

 In today’s hectic world there never seems to be enough time to spend with our families.
 Cub Scouting is a way through which we can make that time, help our children learn about the world they live in, develop into young adults of character, and have fun at the same time.
 You are the most important person in your child's life, and you are the most important part of their Cub Scouting career.
 Help us make your child's Cub Scout experience a positive one… be involved.
 Extended family members and guardians are always invited also!